Backstepping Mean-Field Density Control for Large-Scale Heterogeneous Nonlinear Stochastic Systems: Introduction

 Density control has been studied using discrete- and continuous-state models.
-The former relies on a partition of the state space and boils down to designing transition matrices for Markov chain models \cite{accikmecse2012markov}, which usually suffers from the state explosion issue.
+The former relies on a partition of the state space and boils down to designing transition matrices for Markov chains \cite{bandyopadhyay2017probabilistic, djeumou2020probabilistic, de2021discrete}, which usually suffers from the state explosion issue.
 Continuous-state models result in a control problem of PDEs that describe the time evolution of the density function.
 Early efforts on the density control of PDEs tend to adopt an optimal control formulation, which relies on expensive numerical computation of the optimality conditions and usually only generates open-loop control \cite{foderaro2014distributed, elamvazhuthi2015optimal}.
-Closed-loop optimal density control is studied in \cite{chen2015optimal1, ridderhof2019nonlinear} by establishing a link between density control and Schr\"odinger Bridge problems.
+Optimal density control is also studied in \cite{ridderhof2019nonlinear, chen2021density} by establishing a link between density control and the Schr\"odinger Bridge problem.
 However, except for the linear case which adopts closed-form solutions, numerically solving the associated Schr\"odinger Bridge problem also suffers from the curse of dimensionality.
-More recent efforts have sought to use the real-time density as feedback to design closed-loop and closed-form control \cite{eren2017velocity, krishnan2018transport, elamvazhuthi2018bilinear, zheng2020transporting}.
+Recent efforts have sought to explicitly use the mean-field density as feedback to design closed-loop and closed-form control \cite{de2018optimal, krishnan2018transport, elamvazhuthi2018bilinear, zheng2021transporting}.
 Density feedback laws are able to guarantee closed-loop stability and can be efficiently computed on board.
 However, the success of density feedback design relies on the assumption that the systems are homogeneous first-order integrators (with white noise).
 This assumption makes the density control strategy less applicable for many systems in practice, such as wheeled mobile robots.
-Stochastic systems with heterogeneous and higher-order dynamics are different to handle and, to the best of our knowledge, have not been studied so far.
+Stochastic systems with heterogeneous and higher-order dynamics are difficult to handle and, to the best of our knowledge, have not been studied so far.